Fact: Almost 30% of all fatal car accidents in Florida are the result of drunk driving.

 What benefits can I qualify for after being injured in a drunk driving car accident?

 There are several requirements your case must meet before you can qualify for benefits.
 For example, in Florida, you must have reported the crime within 72 hours of its occurrence.
-Considering that almost 88,000 people were injured in motorcycle accidents in 2015, these claims are not uncommon.
+Considering that almost 88,000 people were injured in motor vehicle accidents in 2015, these claims are not uncommon.
 But if you do meet the criteria, the benefits you may qualify for include:

 - Wage Loss – This compensation will include wages lost today and those you might not be able to earn in the future as a result of your accident.
 Be sure to alert your attorney how this accident has impacted your ability to work or any changes in employment.

 - Disability – If you become permanently injured as a result of your DUI car crash injuries, you may be eligible to receive ongoing disability benefits.
-This includes other tragic situations regarding disfigurements and death.
+This includes other tragic situations regarding disfigurements and wrongful death.